-We use rat models to study the cellular and neuroanatomical mechanisms that underlie relapse to drug and palatable food seeking induced by stressors and drug-associated or food-associated cues (Yavin Shaham group).
+We use rat models to study the cellular and neuroanatomical mechanisms that underlie relapse to drug and aggression seeking (Yavin Shaham group).
 We also study neurophysiological mechanisms of addictive drugs and motivated behavior (Eugene Kiyatkin group).

 Related Scientific Focus Areas

 Social and Behavioral Sciences

 View additional Principal Investigators in Social and Behavioral Sciences

 This page was last updated on Friday, November 2, 2018